UST-QuAntiL/QuantME-UseCases/2021-electronics/README.md

 ![Running Workflow Instance](./docs/camunda-running-instance.png)

 In the figure above, the ``Selecting based on Queue Size`` script task is currently executed.
-Click on the ID of the workflow instance to display the current values of all variables:
+Click on the ID of the workflow instance to display the current values of all variables (refresh the page for updated values):

 ![Current Variables](./docs/camunda-running-instance-variables.png)